 The book is actually not about networking (a term Ferrazzi doesn’t like or use) but rather it’s a strategy to help you establish long-term healthy business relationships.

 It’s about being helpful when there are no immediate benefits to you.
 It’s about connecting different people in your network so they can benefit from knowing one another.
-And it’s about being the best person you can be to be a person of value to the people you work with and serve.
+And it’s about being the best person you can be to be of value to those you work with and serve.